-{B.\arabic{equation}} \textit{Appendix B: Kramers--Wannier Duality}---Here, we review how Kramers--Wannier duality relates a $G$-symmetric model to a Rep($G$)-symmetric model, \cref{apx_eq:H_G_generic} and \cref{apx_eq:H_RepG_generic}.
-For Abelian groups these are isomorphic, so it is a self-duality, while for non-Abelian groups it relates two distinct models.
+{B.\arabic{equation}} \textit{Appendix B: Gauging Duality}---Here, we review how gauging relates a $G$-symmetric model to a dual Rep($G$)-symmetric model, \cref{apx_eq:H_G_generic} and \cref{apx_eq:H_RepG_generic}.
+For Abelian groups these are isomorphic, so it is a self-duality called Kramers-Wannier duality, while for non-Abelian groups it relates two distinct models.
 Here we sketch how this works: starting from the $G$-symmetric \cref{apx_eq:H_G_generic}, we fully gauge the $G$ symmetry, meaning that we minimally couple the $ZZ$ term to a $G$-valued gauge field on the links and enforce the Gauss law.
 The Hilbert space of a $G$ gauge field is nothing but a $G$ qudit, and we denote the corresponding link operators with $\mathcal{Z}$ and $\mathcal{X}$.
 The minimally-coupled gauged Hamiltonian is

 The operators $ \smash{ \cramped{ G_i^{g} \equiv \xr{g}_{\raisemath{-1pt}{\smash{i-\scriptscriptstyle{\frac{1}{2}}}}} \Xl{g}_i \, \xl{g}_{\raisemath{-1pt}{\smash{i+\scriptscriptstyle{\frac{1}{2}}}}} } } $ perform gauge transformations, and we enforce the Gauss constraint $\smash{\cramped{G_i^g\overset{\raisebox{-.1\height}{$\scriptscriptstyle !$}}{=} 1}}$.
 This constraint can be resolved by fixing to unitary gauge, where every original $G$-qudit on the sites is rotated to the state $\ket{e}$.
 Acting with $\Xr{g}_i$ changes this state to $\ket{g^{-1}}$, which is undone by a $\smash{G_i^{g}}$ gauge transformation, meaning that in the gauge-fixed Hilbert space $\Xr{g}_i$ acts as $ \smash{ \xr{g}_{\raisemath{-1pt}{\smash{i-\frac{1}{2}}}} \xl{g}_{\raisemath{-1pt}{\smash{i+\frac{1}{2}}}} } $.
 Meanwhile, the $[Z_i^\Gamma]_{\alpha\beta}$ acting on this gauge-fixed state produce Kronecker deltas $\delta_{\alpha\beta}$.
 Thus the gauge-fixed Hamiltonian is